 - Using modelling calculators live on screen can bring a virtual meeting to life and make the meeting very rewarding for your client.
 They will be able to see their financial world unfolding and become more engaged in the meeting.

-- Compliance can also be improved as most virtual meeting software allow you to record the meeting.
+- Financial advice compliance can also be improved as most virtual meeting software allow you to record the meeting.
 Always ask clients for permission before recording.